antriver/moodle-block_search/README.md

 About
 ==========
-Allows Moodle users to search for courses and resources.
+This allows Moodle users to search for courses and resources.
 Searches can be site-wide or in a specific course.
 Users can search from the search page (http://your.moodle.url/blocks/search), or you can add the search box as a Block to your course pages.